neemzy/patchwork/README.md

 #### Traits

 Patchwork uses a poor man's event dispatching system through PHP traits in order to share common entity functionality.
-It works by enabling the possibility of dispatching a method call among the class's used traits, through an eponymous method :
+It works by enabling the possibility of dispatching a method call among the class's used traits, through an eponymous method:

 ```php
 $pizza = $app['redbean']->dispense('pizza');